Vegan Diet Plan

 • Zinc: Absorption from plants is lower than animal sources

-Always consult your GP or a registered dietitian before starting new supplements, particularly at high doses.
+Always consider speaking with a health professional or a health professional before starting new supplements, particularly at high doses.
 Depending on your goals, a intermittent fasting diet plan can also be a perfect complement to this approach.

 Explore Related Diet Plans